 Project: Time Off

-As a proud coalition partner of P:TO and the U.S. Travel Association, MTA’s goal is to take a proactive approach to reverse this trend and create a positive vacation environment within Maine businesses, boosting Maine’s economy.
+As a proud coalition partner of P:TO and the U.S. Travel Association, Maine Tourism Association's (MTA) goal is to take a proactive approach to reverse this trend and create a positive vacation environment within Maine businesses, boosting Maine’s economy.
 MTA and P:TO will help create awareness of the benefits of taking vacation days.
 As the largest tourism organization in Maine, MTA has an obligation to make the tourism industry in Maine sustainable, and it begins with people taking time off from work.
 To learn more about P:TO please go to projectimeoff.com.